Operadic Fibrations and Unary Operadic 2-categories: Closing remarks and further directions

 \section{Closing remarks and further directions}

-\lettrine{T}{here} is a straightforward generalisation of our theory to unary operadic bicategories and categorical pseudo-operads (operads with relaxed associativity and unitality conditions).
+There is a straightforward generalization of our theory to unary operadic bicategories and categorical pseudo-operads (operads with relaxed associativity and unitality conditions).
 We expect that these correspond to non-splitting fibrations.
-Working in this generalised framework seems more natural, in particular one could work directly with monoidal categories and not with their strictification.
+Working in this generalized framework, one could work directly with non-strict monoidal categories.
+We also hope to resolve the 1-connectedness restriction.
 The proofs might become more complicated however.

-A direct continuation of our work is to establish the 2-categorical (or bicategorical) framework for operadic categories of general arities.
+A direct continuation of the work is then to establish the 2-categorical (and also bicategorical) framework for operadic categories of general arities.
 This is a work in progress.
-Unfortunately, there is no such clear characterisation using simplicial sets as in the unary case, which complicates the situation.
+Unfortunately, there is no such clear characterization using simplicial sets as in the unary case, which complicates the situation.
 We believe that a good path is to follow Proposition~\ref{proposition:unary_operadic_2-category_C}.
-The proposed definition is: \begin{definition} An operadic 2-category is a 2-category $\bO$ equipped with \begin{itemize} \item a cardinality functor $\card{-}\colon\bO\to \mathscr{S}$ to the skeletal category of finite sets, \item normalised lax functors $\phi_x\colon \bO/x\to\bO^{\card{x}}$, for every object $x$ of $\bO$, and \item chosen local lali-terminal objects $u_c$, in each connected component $c$ of $\bO$, \item such that analogues of the axioms of operadic 1-categories hold. \end{itemize} \end{definition} When the cardinality functor is constantly zero, the theory should recover ordinary categories, such that their operads are presheaves and operadic fibrations are categorical fibrations.
+The proposed definition~is: \begin{definition} An operadic bicategory is a bicategory $\bO$ equipped with \begin{itemize} \item a cardinality 2-functor $\card{-}\colon\bO\to \mathscr{S}$ (necessarily strict) to the skeletal category of finite sets, \item lax functors $\phi_x\colon \bO/x\to\bO^{\card{x}}$, for every object $x$ of $\bO$, and \item chosen local lali-terminal objects $u_c$, in each connected component $c$ of $\bO$ whose cardinality is not constantly zero, \item such that analogues of the axioms of operadic 1-categories hold. \end{itemize} \end{definition} When the cardinality functor is constantly zero, the theory should recover ordinary categories.
+In this case the operads are presheaves and operadic fibrations are categorical fibrations.

 Let $F\colon \bO \to \bP$ be an operadic functor.
-It induces a restriction functor on the categories of operads An interesting problem is to find a formula for its left adjoint.
+It induces a restriction functor on the categories of operads A non-trivial problem is to find a formula for its left adjoint.
 Evaluating this on the terminal $\bP$-operad we possibly get a left adjoint to the operadic Grothendieck construction for general $\bO$.